How to make Global Payments for distributed teams easy

 - Weak visibility of where a payment is and when it will arrive.

-- Limited support for multi party projects, where one client payment needs to fund many contributors.
+- Limited support for multi-party projects, where one client payment needs to fund many contributors.

 - Compliance risk if identity, tax and business information are not handled correctly.

-2. How Rafiki OS handles global payments
+2. How Petl Pay handles global payments

 High level flow